KenKundert/quantiphy/doc/user.rst

 often when processing numbers.
 Often data comes in an undesirable form.
-For example, imagine data that has been normalized to kilograms but the numbers themselves have neither units or scale factors.  *QuantiPhy* allows you to scale tne number and assign the units when creating the quantity:
+For example, imagine data that has been normalized to kilograms but the numbers themselves have neither units or scale factors.  *QuantiPhy* allows you to scale the number and assign the units when creating the quantity:

 .. code-block:: python